Everything you need to know about Apple's new AirPods

 The AirPods come with a magnetic carrying case that doubles as a charger.
 There’s a Lightning port at the bottom the case for charging.

-The case also has its own battery that’s separate from the batteries inside the AirPods.
+The case also has its own battery independent of the batteries inside the AirPods.
 That means if the case is charged, you can top up the battery in the AirPods while you’re out and about.

 How long does the battery last?